 I also suggest a performing SD card, because Rocket.Chat can give a lot of work to our Raspberry Pi.
-As discussed in other articles, performing SD card strongly improves Raspbian OS performances.
+As discussed in other articles, performing SD card strongly improves Raspberry PI OS performances.

-We’ll use a lite version of Raspbian with preconfigured WiFi access and SSH service, so there will no need of keyboards / HDMI cables.
+We’ll use a lite version of Raspberry PI OS with preconfigured WiFi access and SSH service, so there will no need of keyboards / HDMI cables.

 We’ll simplify Rocket.Chat installation by using Snap.
 Login via SSH and type from terminaly: